umjennifer/osu-cs361-project/README.md

 # Goal Tracker

-## About
-A goal tracker that uses objectives, key results, and tasks to keep you accountable.
+**A goal tracker that uses objectives, key results, and tasks to keep you accountable.
 Tasks are numeric or boolean.
-Tasks can be configured at different recurrences; daily, weekly, one-time, etc.
+Tasks can be configured at different recurrences; daily, weekly, one-time, etc.**

 [*More information about objective and key result (OKR)*](https://en.wikipedia.org/wiki/OKR)

+## About
+I used to set goals for myself at the start of the year (ex: *create a personal software project, watch all 1000+ episodes of the One Piece anime, etc.*) but by the time June would come around, I'd look at my list of goals and realize I had forgotten about them completely.

+This tracker solves that issue by breaking down each goal (referred to as an *objective*) into measurable, success criteria(s) (referred to as a *key result`*), then breaking down those key results into various tasks (recurring, or one-time only).

+Each day, a user can log in to review and check off their tasks for the day, week, etc. With this, the user will have a daily reminder of what they're working towards.

 ## Definitions